 Based on the initial beta launch of the School of Education main site and three cluster sites, we are building a team and an iterative design process to support (a) need for department-level customization, (b) stakeholder feedback and approval throughout the stages of design, and (c) enough resources to support the project goals and design guidelines.

-New sites for Global Education and Teacher Education Center are in development.
+New sites for Global Education and Teacher Education Center were developed in WordPress.

 CMS – Content Management System

 Back-end – The back-end relates to how the site works, updates and changes.
 It’s basically everything the user can’t see from the front-end.

 Content Management System (CMS) – A CMS refers to an online system in which end-users can create, change and edit website content through the use of an editor that doesn’t require HTML knowledge.
 These systems are often built by developers and used as a program so that non-developers can edit their content more easily.
 If a website did not make use of a CMS for content editing, any changes to text, images, or other content would have to be made through editing the code for a particular web page.

 Front-end – The front-end is what appears in your browser when surfing the web.
 It refers to the part of the web that your users interact with.

 Hyper Text Markup Language (HTML) – HTML is an essential language for developers to use in order to specify content for a web page.
 It consists of tags and attributes that tell the browser what content the web page contains.